rencheckyoself/opencv_cascade_classifier_training_helper/README.md

 - After pressing `s`, the image will be saved in the provided or default directory, the live feed will close, and a new window with the saved image will be opened.
-  - Click and drag the bounding rectangle around the section of the image containing the object you want to identify.
-The rectangle must start at the upper lefthand corner and end at the bottom right.
+  - Click and drag to define a bounding rectangle around the section of the image containing the object you want to identify.
   - Press `ESC` to cancel the annotation and delete the most recent image.

 - After clicking and dragging, the rectangle will be displayed on the image